aboelmagd20/aboelmagd20/README.md

-# 👋 Hi, I'm Abo Elmagd
+# 👋 Hi, I'm Mohamed Abo Elmagd

 I'm a passionate **Full-Stack Developer** with a strong focus on building real-world applications using **Django**, **Django REST Framework**, and **React**.